 This multi-functional, light-duty hand tool is the perfect thing to keep in your car trunk or kitchen utility drawer.
 It combines a ratcheting screwdriver and nut driver with multiple bits, and doubles as a hammer and a bottle opener.
 It comes with a bonus flex extender for reaching difficult spots.

 Want to leave a memorable impression with your clients and prospects?
 MyMetalBusinessCard will whip you up some awesome looking 1.5mm thick stainless steel business cards with a built-in bottle opener and an optional magnetic back.
 They’re not cheap, but they also won’t end up in the bin like other cards.

 FosterWeld’s distressed steel belt buckle features an abstract skull with a couple of screwy lop-sided eyeballs.
 But there’s a reason for the crazy hex eyes.
 The bigger one doubles as a bottle opener.
-Also available in a leather belt/buckle combo for $49.
+They also sell some handsome leather belts if you need one to go with.

 Westwell’s modern belts incorporate interchangeable tools into their buckles.
 The Voyager packs flat-blade and phillips screwdrivers on the tips of its fastener bars, as well as wrenches and a bottle opener on its main section.
 The minimal Clicker incorporates a magnetic hex bit holder and a bottle opener.